 The amount of continuing education tuition waived per class shall be one hundred percent (100%) for the employee/retiree.
-Dependents are not eligible.
-Dependent child waiver for summer INZONE program shall be 80%.
+Dependent child waiver for the Summer In-Zone program shall be 80%.

 B. Tuition for Courses at Other Institutions (Professional Development Benefit)